Daily Weather Forecast For Pendleton - NewsBreak

 Daily Weather Forecast For Pendleton

-PENDLETON, SC(Updated at 8am ET)Here's your weather forecast for the next four days.
+PENDLETON, OR(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind